This post may contain affiliate links. Read my full disclosure policy here.

 15. Face mask

-As of June 15, 2021, face masks are 100% optional at Disney World outdoors, and at most indoor locations too.
-You will still be required to wear a mask in some places, such as on Disney transportation, and other places might require it to (like at the airport, in some stores, etc.)
+As of August 2021, face masks are 100% optional at Disney World outdoors, but required again indoors.
+You will also still be required to wear a mask in some places such as on Disney transportation, and other areas might require it to (like at the airport, in some stores, etc.)

 You can get some fun Disney-themed masks to brighten up your look.
 These reusable cloth face masks are washable and have a pocket for inserting a filter.
 They’re also extremely comfortable and breathable, making them ideal for a long day at Disney World.